ibm-cloud-docs/pattern-watson-speech-vision/overview.md

 2. This pattern is helpful for the enterprise customers in focusing on AI that needs to delivery RAG, Speech and image and video detection.
 3. This pattern describes how can a customer host and run x86 on IBM Cloud VPC and container workloads on IBM Cloud ROKS VPC in close proximity to Watsonx environment delivery all in one enterprise solution.

-Use case implementation:
+Pratical implementation across industry for watsonx and Maximo visual inspection with watson voice assistance.

-1. Financial/Insurance claims enhancement : Use Maximo Visual Inspection as-a-Service in conjunction with IBM Cloud VPC ROKS to develop a insurance claim system.
+1. Financial/Insurance claims enhancement :
+   1. Use Maximo Visual Inspection as-a-Service in conjunction with IBM Cloud VPC ROKS to develop a insurance claim system.
 Analyze video feeds to detect anomalies, predict potential failures, and schedule proactive maintenance.

-2. Healthcare Customer experience: Use Watsonx to build an AI-powered application that analyzes medical images (e.g., MRI, CT scans) for disease detection and diagnosis.
+2. Healthcare Customer experience:
+   1. Use Watsonx to build an AI-powered application that analyzes medical images (e.g., MRI, CT scans) for disease detection and diagnosis.
 Integrate Maximo Visual Inspection as-a-Service to enable real-time image analysis and generate reports.

 3. Chatbot-based Customer Support: Implement Watson Assistant to create a conversational interface for customer support chatbots.

+4. Predictive Maintenance for Industrial Equipment
+   1. Install cameras or sensors on industrial equipment (e.g., pumps, motors, gearboxes) to capture images.
+   2. Use Maximo Visual Inspection's computer vision capabilities to analyze the images and detect anomalies or degradation in real-time.
+   3. Leverage machine learning algorithms to predict when maintenance is required based on historical data and current trends.
+   4. Automate notifications for scheduled maintenance, reducing downtime and increasing overall equipment efficiency.

+5. Quality Control for Manufacturing
+   1. Use computer vision to inspect products (e.g., parts, components) as they move along a production line.
+   2. Detect defects or irregularities in real-time using AI-powered image analysis.
+   3. Provide immediate feedback to manufacturing personnel, enabling them to correct issues on the spot and reduce waste.

+6. Asset Inspection for Oil & Gas
+   1. Utilize unmanned aerial vehicles (UAVs) or drones equipped with cameras to capture images of oil rigs, pipelines, or other assets.
+   2. Employ AI-powered image analysis to detect signs of wear, damage, or malfunction in real-time.
+   3. Automate reporting and provide insights on asset condition to maintenance personnel, enabling more efficient planning and execution.

+7. Healthcare Equipment Inspection
+   1. Use cameras installed on medical equipment (e.g., MRI machines) or in storage areas to capture images of devices.
+   2. Apply computer vision algorithms to analyze the images and detect signs of wear, damage, or malfunction in real-time.
+   3. Automate reporting and provide insights on equipment condition to maintenance personnel, enabling more efficient planning and execution.

 This pattern is built upon the following key technologies: